Laumania/DeployIt/README.md

 - Manually copy over all files from it, to the destination share on the Test/Prod server.
 - Hope you didn't make any mistake in any of the above...

-Yes, we should all work with CI, Github deploy on Azure etc. etc., but sometimes that's not immediately possible - and this is where the "DeployMe" script templates comes in handy.
+Yes, we should all work with CI etc., but sometimes that's not immediately possible - and this is where the "DeployMe" script templates comes in handy.